Discover Mount Kenya National Park with guided trekking tours, from scenic hikes to challenging ascents up Point Lenana.

 Mount Kenya, an ancient dormant volcano and Africa's second-highest peak, stands as a majestic and diverse trekking destination.
 Its slopes are draped in a rich tapestry of ecosystems, transitioning from lush montane forests teeming with wildlife to moorlands and the stark, captivating beauty of its glacial zones.
 Trekking tours in Mount Kenya National Park offer an unparalleled opportunity to explore this UNESCO World Heritage Site, home to a unique alpine environment and breathtaking panoramas.
 These expeditions are not just about reaching the summit; they are about immersing yourself in a landscape of profound natural wonder.
 From spotting colobus monkeys and various bird species in the lower forests to witnessing the ethereal beauty of glacial lakes and jagged peaks at higher altitudes, each step reveals something new.
 While the ultimate goal for some is the 5,199-meter summit of Batian, most trekking tours focus on Point Lenana (4,985 meters), a more accessible peak offering equally stunning views and a significant accomplishment for trekkers.
 The variety of routes and difficulty levels ensures there's an adventure suited to different fitness levels and aspirations, making Mount Kenya a compelling choice for mountain enthusiasts and nature lovers alike.

-Discover our top picks for mount kenya trekking tours in Mount Kenya National Park
+Looking to book?
+View all available mount kenya trekking tours in Mount Kenya National Park with live pricing and instant confirmation.

 Experience diverse landscapes, from rainforests to glacial zones, with incredible views.